Richer Convolutional Features for Edge Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel CNN architecture, RCF, that makes full use of semantic and fine detail features to carry out edge detection.
-We carefully design it as an extensible architecture.
-The resulting RCF method can produce high-quality edges very efficiently, and this makes it promising to be applied in other vision tasks.
-RCF architecture can be seen as a development direction of fully connected network, like FCN \cite{long2015fully} and HED \cite{xie2015holistically}.
-It would be interesting to explore the usefulness of our network architecture in other hot topics, such as salient object detection and semantic segmentation.
-Source code is available at \url{https://github.com/yun-liu/rcf}.
+In this paper, we introduce richer convolutional features (RCF), a novel CNN architecture which makes good usage of feature hierarchies in CNNs, for edge detection.
+RCF encapsulates both semantic and fine detail features by leveraging all convolutional features.
+RCF is both accurate and efficient, making it promising to be applied in other vision tasks.
+We also achieve competitive results when applying RCF edges for classical image segmentation.
+RCF architecture can be seen as a development direction of fully convolutional networks, like FCN \cite{long2015fully} and HED \cite{xie2017holistically}.
+It would be interesting to explore the effectiveness of our network architecture in other hot topics \cite{zhao2018hi,liu2017rsrn,zeng2017people,xu2018surface}.
+Source code is available at \url{https://mmcheng.net/rcfedge/}.

-\paragraph{Acknowledgments} We would like to thank the anonymous reviewers for their useful feedbacks.
-This research was supported by NSFC (NO. 61572264, 61620106008), Huawei Innovation Research Program (HIRP), and CAST young talents plan.